 Now we know that this summer we’ll be back in (and, pertinently, out of) restaurants, starting April 12th without outdoors dining and drinking.
 This will be followed by being able to nip indoors no sooner than 18th May.
 Which will make anywhere with an outdoor terrace or rooftop incredibly popular.

-Spare a thought for all those restaurants with stunning interiors, with impressive art or beautiful design.
-Martin Brudnizki stylings be gone: all I want is a patio heater and a blanket.
-Rooftops used to be the mainstay of summer, before we all crowded back inside at the first goosebumps of autumn.
-But now it’s all different.
+Of course spare a thought for all those restaurants with stunning interiors, with impressive art or beautiful design.
+Martin Brudnizki stylings be gone: all we’ll want is a patio heater and a pitcher of Pimms.
+The only question for you and your five closest friends is going to be which rooftop to choose first?
+Here are some of London’s finest…

 ‘Radio ga ga’ indeed: one lift we’re always happy to ride is the one at ME London.
 The hotel’s rooftop bar is one of London’s most popular come Friday, and it’s easy to see why a table here is such a hot booking even when it’s cold.

 Relax with a cocktail while the sun gently sets over London, turning The Strand orange as you look toward Trafalgar Square and bouncing off the river as you glance down.

 Perfect for booking on 12th April!